-Ringley CEO Mary-Anne Bowring will be talking about fire safety reform and EWS1 forms at a UKAA webinar on 5 May
+Ringley CEO Mary-Anne Bowring spoke about fire safety reform and EWS1 forms at the UKAA webinar on May 5th.

 Getting blocks certified

 Ringley Group managing director Mary-Anne Bowring has plenty of experience of working with lenders and building owners to get blocks certified and it is far from easy.
 The journey from applying for an EWS1 form to getting it probably takes around two and a half months.
 This is because the form requires us to understand the full system of the cladding, including the brackets, the fixings, the insulation behind the walls etc, explains Mary-Anne.
 It's about the total combustibility of the system.
 Immediately post-Grenfell, when the Building Research Establishment (BRE) were testing these buildings for free, it was just about the cladding; now we've moved on from that.
 A lot of us are now having to retest buildings that have already been tested, even though we know the cladding on the outside is fine.
 Now we have to go back and retest the insulation in these buildings.

 Mary-Anne Bowring FIRPM FRICS FARLA FCABE Founder/Head of Asset Management

 Strategic partnerships, holistic delivery/ opportunities, growth, value engineering, thought leadership

 Runs HQ & site lease-up teams.
 Drives rent pricing, mobilisation, marketing, happy residents!

 Chartered Building Surveyor.
 Lectures on EWS1 & building safety.
 Runs CapEx programmes.